 Masters Degree Scholarships

 For those who graduate EWU and are thinking of pursuing a Masters degree, ROTC can help.
 We offer two years scholarships to qualified applicants that will cover the complete cost of their Masters degree.
 Not only does ROTC pay the full cost of tuition, but we will provide you $1,200 annually for books, and a $420 a month stipend as well.
 ROTC is way to pursue your advanced degree without accumulating more college debt.
 Contact us at 509-359-6110 or firstname.lastname@example.org to learn more about our Masters degree scholarships.

-Something that many people do not realize is that joining ROTC does not mean that you are locked into Active Duty after graduating from college.
+Something that many people do not realize is that joining ROTC does not mean that you are locked into active duty (full-time) service after graduating from college.
 Prospective cadets that know they only want to serve in the Army part-time after college in the National Guard or U.S. Army Reserves can take advantage of this scholarship option.
 Anyone qualified to receive an ROTC scholarship can apply for a Minuteman Scholarship.
-2, 3, and 4 year Minuteman Scholarships are available to qualified Cadets.
-Click here to learn more about this option and which reserve service is best for you!
+There are 2, 3, and 4 year Minuteman Scholarships available for qualified Cadets.
+Contact our Enrollment Officer to learn more about this option and which reserve service is best for you!

 Alumni Supported EWU ROTC Scholarships